selsamman/proxily/README.md

 When running in debug with the redux devtools extension, your main environment is also a transaction and Proxily will create roll-back points for every outer method call which corresponds to actions.
 You can then time-travel using the redux dev tools to place your application in any previous state.

 ### Use Cases
-Forking the stat is not a common feature of state management libraries so here are a few common use cases where it can simplify applications and provide features that are otherwise hard to implement:
+Forking the state is not a common feature of state management libraries.
+To understand the benefits, here are a few common use cases:

-* ***Asynchronous updates*** - Often server updates take several calls before a complete set of data is available.
-Rather than putting intermediate data in the store which can impact integrity most applications will store up the results and then update the state when all calls have succeded.
-Forking the state allows the state to be updated as the call results are received.
-If an operation fails both the saga controlling the server interaction and the partial updates to state can be rolled back.
+* ***Asynchronous updates*** - Often updates from the server take several calls to complete and data is delivered in pieces.
+Rather than putting intermediate data in the store which can impact integrity most applications will store up the results and then update the state when all calls have succeeded.
+Forking the state allows the state to be updated as each call to the server is completed.
+If the operation as a whole fails, the saga controlling the server interaction and the partial updates can both be cancelled.

 * ***Complex User Interactions*** - Sometimes a user interface requires a series of steps to complete.
 Rather than updating the state at each step which is the simplist solution, components often store intermediate state locally until the steps are complete.
 With state forking the application doesn't need to worry about this and can use the normal process for updating the pieces of the state as the user goes along, knowing that the updates won't be visibile until the end.
 Examples might include:
   * Modal dialogs that implement a cancel / OK button